Get in the know & join my community!JOIN HERE!

 Emotional Intelligence (EI) can be defined as a set of emotional and social skills that influence the way we express and perceive ourselves.
 Broadly speaking, they give us information on how we navigate our relationships and the world at large.

 The EQ-i 2.0 assessment is one of the most researched models and the first scientifically validated measure of EI (emotional intelligence) published by Multi-Health Systems Inc.

 This psychometric assessment helps you to measure EI and how it can impact people and the workplace.
-Think of it as another tool to help you develop as a leader in business and in life.
+Think of it as another tool to help you elevate as the changemaker you are in business and in life.

 The EQ-i 2.0 assessment has been used for over 20 years as a leadership development tool in leading organizations as well as a selection tool, in executive coaching, team building and for student development.

 The EQ-i 2.0 assessment helps to improve human performance and can be developed in targeted areas.

 These are the skills that make you stand out and make an impact in business and in your life.

 The EQ-360 measures the same 15 competencies as the EQ-i 2.0.
 This assessment includes your self-assessment and combines the perception of others who know you well.
 This is helpful when looking to gather a higher measure of feedback.

 As humans, we are emotional creatures.
 Our thoughts and behaviours are driven by our emotions and influence how we show up in our relationships to how we make decisions every day.